codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 Microservices were supposed to enable companies to perform gazillion deployments per day, scale the system up to infinity, reduce the codebase complexity, and save money at the same time.

-However, few asked what is the price for all of this?
+Few, however, ask what is the price for this?

 In my opinion, the price is the increase in platform complexity.